-Boo at Space Farms Zoo & Museum – Sussex, NJ
+Boo at Space Farms Zoo & Museum – Sussex

-Let the kids get decked out in their Halloween finest, and visit Space Farms Zoo for a costume contest and goody bags.
-Plus, costumed kids under 12 receive free admission with a paying adult.
+Let the kids get decked out in their Halloween finest, and head to Space Farms Zoo for a costume contest and goody bags.
+Costumed kids under 12 receive free admission with a paying adult.

-Boo at the Cape May County Zoo – Cape May, NJ
+Boo at the Cape May County Zoo – Cape May

-Events for the entire family, such as a magic show, amusement rides, candy, kids' craft stations, Halloween costume contest, and over 500 animals!
+Head to Cape May's awesome zoo (recently named the 13th best zoo in the WORLD) for the entire family, such as a magic show, amusement rides, candy, kids' craft stations, a Halloween costume contest, and more than 500 animals!
 And it's all FREE!

-Come for a little Boo at NJ's very first zoo.
-Wear your creepiest, prettiest, wildest costume for a fun & treat filled family friendly event, with treats, crafts, face painting, costumes and more.
+Get into the Halloween spirit at New Jersey's very first zoo.
+Wear your creepiest, prettiest, wildest costume for a fun and treat-filled, family-friendly event, featuring crafts, face painting, costumes, and more.

-Zoo Boo at the Bergen County Zoo – Paramus, NJ
+Zoo Boo at the Bergen County Zoo – Paramus

-The Bergen County Zoo goes Boo for Halloween, with trick-or-treating, ghostly storytelling, magic shows and an eerie train ride (train ride not recommended for younger children).
+The Bergen County Zoo goes batty for Halloween, with trick-or-treating, ghostly storytelling, magic shows, and an eerie train ride (train ride not recommended for younger children).

-Trick-or-treat among furry friends at Turtle Back's perfect-for-little-ones event right on Halloween.
-Candy stations will be set up throughout the zoo.
-Plus, hop aboard the train ride for more Halloween amusement.
+Trick-or-treat among furry friends at Turtle Back's perfect-for-little-ones event, happening right on Halloween.
+Stop at the candy stations that will be set up throughout the zoo, and hop aboard the train for more Halloween amusement.

 And if you are in NYC:

-A Halloween tradition at the Bronx Zoo.
-Every weekend from now until Halloween, celebrate the spookiest month of the year with creepy crawling animals and reptiles, hay rides, a haunted mansion, live music, magic, a hay maze, pumpkin carving, children’s theater and tons more!
+It's a Halloween tradition at the Bronx Zoo.
+Every weekend from the end of September until Halloween, celebrate the spookiest month of the year with creepy crawling animals and reptiles, hay rides, a haunted mansion, live music, magic, a hay maze, pumpkin carving, children’s theater and tons more!